 ***A brother or sister will be defined as a natural or legally adopted child of either parent living at the same address.
 In any circumstances in which there is one place available and the next eligible children are twins/triplets then the LA will admit both/all children.
 Statutory school age is defined as pupils who are between age 5 and 16, for example, pupils in any year group between and including Reception to Year 11.

-The over subscription criteria does not apply to pupils for whom the LA holds a statement of special educational needs, although the rights of parents to be involved in the placement of their child are protected in law.
-The LA in consultation with parents/carers and schools will determine the school at which education is to be provided.
+The oversubscription criteria does not apply to pupils for whom the LA holds an Individual Development Plan (IDP) where the LA has named a school in section 2D.1 of the IDP or a Statement of Special Educational Needs, although the rights of parents to be involved in the placement of their child are protected in law.
+The LA in consultation with Parents/carers and schools will determine the school at which education is to be provided.
 The LA reserves the right to name a school which is not the catchment area school.

-Schools have a duty to admit children with a statement of special educational needs who have been placed in a school by the LA and these pupils are counted towards the number admitted up to the admission number unless they are placed in a specialist teaching facility with planned places.
+Schools have a duty to admit children with an Individual Development Plan (IDP) where the LA has named a school in section 2D.1 of the IDP or a Statement of Special Educational Needs, who have been placed in a school by the LA and these pupils are counted towards the number admitted up to the admission number unless they are placed in a Special Teaching Facility with planned places.

-The information contained in this publication is correct at the time of being published, but subject to change based on new guidance/legislation being issued which was not available when published.
+Please note that the information contained in this publication is correct at the time of going to print, but subject to change based on new guidance / legislation being issued which was not available when published

+In Swansea we have Voluntary Aided church schools (these are Roman Catholic, Church in Wales).
 Requests for admission to voluntary aided schools will be determined by reference to admission criteria set by the governing body.
-(The governing bodies of voluntary aided schools are responsible for determining their own admission arrangements.)
+The governing bodies of Voluntary Aided Schools are responsible for determining their own admission arrangements.